SeanParade/Sem5Notes/SPNotes/COMP3073/wk2.md

 - Broadcast Receivers - They enable you app to listen for intents that match your criteria
 - Widgets - visual components added to your device home screen
 - Notifications - they allow you to alert users to various events without interrupting the current activity.
-- Inent - mechanism for describing a specific action, such as pick a photo, phone home, show map
+- Intent - mechanism for describing a specific action, such as pick a photo, phone home, show map